Reuno92/r18-demo-listbox/README.md

 ### Run demo
 Run the app in the development mode a lonely service with `yarn demo` or `npm run demo`

+> Please wait a moment during NodeJS transpile JSX in native JavaScript.
+It takes any seconds according the power of your machine.

 * **Json-server** start on port 3000 in watch mode, you could refresh your browser for see your changes.
 * **React** start on port 5000